How will we pay for the laptop?

 What if the computer is stolen or destroyed?

-Neither the warranty nor the accident insurance covers theft or total destruction of the tablet due to accident or neglect.
+Neither the warranty nor the accident damage protection covers theft or destruction of the tablet due to accident or neglect.
 Parents are required to add the tablet as a rider on their own homeowner’s policy to cover this.
 The student is responsible for the computer while it is in her possession.

 Will the computers be used in each class every day?

 We do not promote the use of technology for technology's sake.
 Research has demonstrated that computers in the classroom help to improve students' writing as well as allow for spontaneous, student-directed learning through Internet research, data collection and analysis, and multimedia presentations.
 Use of the computer in class will depend on the content area and the appropriateness of technology for the lesson being taught.
-It is expected that the type and frequency of use will vary according to the curriculum.
-Many students will also take advantage of the "Anywhere Anytime Learning" possibilities of our program and will use their computers outside of the classroom environment.
+The type and frequency of technology use will be appropriate to the curriculum.

 How will my daughter learn to use the computer?